michaeltoohig/bilolok/README.md

 - [ ] Map view of nakamal on nakamal profile page
 - [ ] Use vue-router sub-routes for nakamal profile tabs
 - [x] Nakamal light color badges for avatars
+  - [ ] make into component - make DRY

 - [ ] Add explicit profile picture selection for nakamals